How to Play Poker Online — A Comprehensive Guide

 Straight Flush

 Next in the rankings comes a regular straight flush.
-As we mentioned, the royal flush is the strongest straight flush attainable.
+The royal flush is the strongest straight flush attainable.
 This hand combines the qualities of both a straight and a flush, as defined below.
 Example: Q♦️ J♦️ T♦️ 9♦️ 8♦️

 Four of a Kind